EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 to the `Django settings overview
 <https://docs.djangoproject.com/en/1.3/topics/settings/>`_.

-Please especially consider the setting of the 'TIME_ZONE
+Please especially consider the setting of the `TIME_ZONE
 <https://docs.djangoproject.com/en/1.3/ref/settings/#std:setting-TIME_ZONE>`_
 parameter and read the Notes provided in the ``settings.py`` file.